Bellever Tor Dartmoor

 There are some brilliant people currently working within National Parks at all levels, but their efforts are continually hampered by rules that constrain diversity, innovation and nature recovery, as well as dictating who can make final decisions.

 Right now, we have a once in a generation opportunity to overhaul the systems in place.
-Last year the UK Government committed to making new laws to reform how English National Parks are governed, and the Welsh Government has committed to an ‘exemplar’ National Park in north east Wales with a new governance model.
-We’re determined to hold them to these promises.
+In December 2024 the UK Government committed to making new laws to reform how English National Parks are governed, we’re determined to hold them to these promises.

 Change on this scale would be monumental.
 Together we can fix outdated, unrepresentative, ineffective systems and radically reimagine our Parks.